christsven/H.E.A.T/README.md

 ### OPFOR

-#### WIP: Russian Forces
+#### TODO: Russian Forces

 Roster for a generic Russian Federation ground force, with equipment used as present in the 2010s to 2020s.

 [OPFOR Roster]()

+***

 ## Theatre